 Q: What genres do you accept?

-Q: Can multiple scripts from one writer place in the Semi-Finalists, Genre Winners and Grand Prize list?
+Q: Can multiple scripts from one writer place in the Semi-Finalists, Finalists and Grand Prize list?

 A: Yes, some writers may have more than one script reach any level.
 We’re looking for the absolute best scripts we can find.